ruihukuang/AI_Learning_LangGraph/README.md

 ## app folder

 Context
-An app is created to include a workflow from lab 4 and also to add other tools.
+An app is created to include a workflow from lab 4 and also to add other tools using Langchain.
 These tools include using a file system to save responses from the workflow, using Wikipedia to immprove search and using Python REPL for debugging.

 The screenshots below shows an app launched locally with a request from a user and responses for using tools.
 The tools are used to save responses and to send a notification to a Pushover app on my phone.